 The ferry ride from Vancouver to Victoria takes about 2 hours.
 It is a beautiful ride especially in the summer months and on a clear day.
-The ferry to Victoria is extremely large and has a very big cargo for cars and trailers which you initially drive on board.
+The ferry to Victoria is extremely large and contains a very large cargo for cars and trailers.
 I recommend getting to the ferry departure points quite early as there tends to be a long line of cars backed up waiting for the next ferry (especially in summer).
 If you arrive at the departure point too late you may miss the ferry and will end up waiting for the next one.
-The scenery along the ferry route from Vancouver to Victoria is very scenic.
-There are several islands that you will pass.
-If you pay attention you will see several ferries traveling back, carrying passengers from Victoria to Vancouver.
-Victoria has many old buildings and quaint walkways.
-Make sure to visit the Parliament Buildings.
-You will most surely see these as your ferry sails into the harbor.
-These are quite dramatic.
-They were first opened in 1898.
-They are also quite beautiful at night as they are outlined by numerous lights.
-Also be sure to walk into the buildings and look at the architecture and other historical sites.

-Victoria also has some excellent shopping especially on the side streets away from the major attractions.
-I found it quite pleasurable to stroll down these streets window shopping or stopping to people watch, or to listen to the local street musicians.
-For the sites and attractions listed below it is a good idea to call ahead for open times and prices.
+Victoria offers excellent shopping especially on the side streets away from the major attractions.
+I found it quite relaxing to slowly stroll down streets window shopping, stopping to people watch, or to listen to the local street musicians.
+We visited the following in Victoria:

-A must visit is the Empress Hotel (www.fairmont.com) located near the Parliament Buildings at 721 Government Street.
+Empress Hotel (www.fairmont.com) is located near the Parliament buildings at 721 Government Street.
 Over 100,000 people walk through her doors annually.
 This is an extremely fancy hotel.
 I find the best ways to get an overview of a city that I am not familiar with, is to take the elevator to the highest accessible floors of hotels or tall business buildings.

-This hotel provides an excellent opportunity for this type of quick sight seeing.
-From the top story you can see the harbor and all that is Victoria.
-From the top you can easily see which streets you may want to walk or drive down in order to reach certain attractions.
+The Empress Hotel provides an excellent opportunity for this type of quick sight seeing.
+From the top story one can see the harbor and much of Victoria.
+From the top one can also identify possible streets for later exploration.

-There are some great photo opportunities in front of the Empress Hotel.
+Take advantage of several picturesque views in front of the Empress Hotel for selfies or other photography.
 The city hangs flower pots from quaint looking street lamps.
 In mid summer these flowers pots are a blaze of reds, orange, and purples.
 These lamps can be used to frame the Parliament buildings in your photographs.

 The Empress Hotel is also home to “Miniature World”.
 This exhibit features over 60 small attractions.
 These “attractions” are miniature displays of history’s greatest moments.
-Miniature World also features a large miniature railway.
+Miniature World also displays a large miniature railway.

-Helmcken House (www.heritage.gov.bc.ca/helmcken.htm) is British Columbia’s oldest house that is still open to the public.
+Helmcken House is British Columbia’s oldest house still open to the public.
 J.S.
-Helmcken a pioneer doctor and the first Speaker in the Vancouver legislature used to call this place his home.
+Helmcken used to live here; he was a pioneer doctor and the first speaker in the Vancouver legislature.
 Today the home is filled with relics and memorabilia relating to his career.
-One item of interest in this house is a medical collection from the nineteenth century.
+One item of interest is a medical collection from the nineteenth century.